Projects

 Treasure Hunters is a multiplayer pvp game where players must explore a world overgrown, cut their way through and discover hidden artefacts.
 They must deliver these uncover and deliver these artefacts with powers bestowed upon them.
 However they must be wary, other hunters might not play as fair.

-Looking back, I really really wish we scrapped the jam project and started anew for the long term one.
-That was the biggest mistake.
+Looking back, when we wanted to move forward with the project.
+I really really wish we scrapped the jam project and started anew for the long term one.
+That was the biggest mistake, and caused us to never finish.

 This project started 4 weeks late into a 9 week competition for NSE, but managed to recieve an honourable mention for our work.